 This post contains affiliate links.
 See our Disclosure Statement for more information.

-There is something about the combination of sweet mint and chocolate that just works so well together.
+There’s a good reason that mint chocolate chip ice cream is so popular.
+It’s delicious, and that’s coming from someone who doesn’t really enjoy mint!
+There is just something about the combination of cool, sweet mint and rich chocolate that works so well together.

 Why This Recipe Works